caninetools/canine.tools/docs/about/index.md

 Backups are done every hour and stored encrypted offsite.
 You can run a [speedtest](https://speedtest.canine.tools) from you to the server to see your connection to the server.
 It's not 100% accurate, but it exists.

-We also use a rotating proxy or VPN service for some services we host.
-This is used to bypass IP restrictions or ratelimits.
+Some frontends & services are proxied through [ProtonVPN](https://protonvpn.com/) to bypass IP blocks from our server.
+These are listed on the [services page](https://canine.tools/services).

 ---